Does Medicare Insurance Cover Mental Health?

 Posted on September 6, 2018 By Jeff Snyder

 Mental health is one of most important facets of our overall health that is far too often ignored.
-Recently, it has been cast into the limelight with the suicides of Anthony Bourdain and Kate Spade, both of which have forced the general public to have some uncomfortable conversations.
 Unfortunately, it can be expensive for sufferers of mental health issues to get necessary help if they lack coverage.
 If you’re a senior in need of mental health care, the Medicare program can help you find answers.

 For the purposes of this post, we’ll be speaking about Original Medicare.
 If you have a Medicare Advantage plan, you’ll receive at least the same benefits through your plan and possibly additional benefits.
 Each plan is different, so check your individual plan for specifics.
 Similarly, a Medicare Part D plan may be necessary to cover any medications you may be prescribed as part of your mental health treatment if you have Original Medicare.